blrobin2/cqrs-cafe/README.md

 # CQRS Cafe
 An exercise in applying [CQRS](https://martinfowler.com/bliki/CQRS.html) concepts written in C# to a JavaScript platform.
 The foundational code is in the `lib/` folder, and can probably be ported to it's own NPM package at some point.
-In addition to what was in the original library, I added a GUID generator, an Extendable Error so youand a Type Checker for class instatiation.
+In addition to what was in the original library, I added a GUID generator, an Extendable Error so you can use it as a base Error class, and a Type Checker for class instatiation.

 ## Why?